 Changing the previous days’ hiking plans to a Zodiac cruise had me itching to stretch my legs, so I was happy to hear we were starting our second day with a long hike on the Arctic Tundra.
 Kapp Lee was everything I wanted out of an expedition excursion including hiking, incredible summits with sweeping landscapes, and plenty of wildlife.
 We found reindeer horns that had been shed, reindeer horns still attached to live reindeer, and a few giant potatoes or Walrus depending on which school of thought you subscribe to.

-Due to the diligence of the incredible guides on board the Expedition, whose trained eyes can spot a needle in a haystack, or a white beast against white snow, day three of our Realm of the Polar Bear expedition delivered on its name.
+Due to the diligence of the incredible guides on board the Expedition, whose trained eyes can spot a needle in a haystack, day three of our Realm of the Polar Bear expedition delivered on its name.
 To call this day life changing, truly does not do it justice.
 Our morning expedition was a ships’ cruise of Mohnbukta, slowly sailing past fast ice in hopes of spotting the snow bear, the white bear, the Polar Bear – King of the Arctic.
 What started as a moving spec on the horizon, whose curiosity and strong nose led him wandering in our direction, finally transformed into a bear you could with the naked eye.
 I cannot say I didn’t shed a tear, as the captain drove the ship straight into the ice the bear came in for a close encounter and stared for a long while directly at us.
 It is a moment of my life I will never forget.

 The next morning started with an easy hike in Agardbukta where we saw polar bear tracks, waterfalls, and arctic tundra.
 The afternoon expedition headed to Russebukta for a bird spotting hike with the crew’s ornithologist.
 We wandered around the squishy tundra and Arctic lagoon and saw long-tailed ducks, king eiders, red phalaropes, a walrus in the water and a polar bear skull!
 Never a dull day in the Arctic!